Keagan Dolly

-Keagan Larenzo Dolly (born 22 January 1993) is a South African professional football player who plays as an attacking midfielder for Kaizer Chiefs in the Premier Soccer League and the South Africa national team.
-He won the Premier Soccer League Young Player of the Season award for the 2013–14 season after showing great performances and becoming a key player for Mamelodi Sundowns.
+Keagan Larenzo Dolly (born 22 January 1993) is a South African professional soccer player who plays as an attacking midfielder for South African Premiership club TS Galaxy and the South Africa national team.

 Club career

 Mamelodi Sundowns

 Born in Johannesburg, Gauteng, Dolly started playing football at Westbury Arsenal, then later he moved to School of Excellence where he was spotted by Mamelodi Sundowns.
 After impressing at their youth structures he went on to sign with Ajax Cape Town.

 Ajax Cape Town

 Dolly completed a move to Ajax Cape Town and this is perhaps where Dolly made a reputation for himself.
 During a spell at Ajax he won the Premier Soccer League Young Player award for the 2013–14 season.
 This triggered Sundowns to buy him back from Ajax Cape Town for their 2014–15 season, but because of many players occupying the same position as Keagan during that season, Sundowns opted to loan him back to Ajax for the player to get more playing time.